Cluab/Vet-clinic-database/README.md

 # 📖 Vet Clinic Database <a name="about-project"></a>

-**Vet Clinic Database** is a database created for practice on sql that contains animals data
+**Vet Clinic Database** is a database created on sql that contains animals data

 ## 🛠 Built With <a name="built-with"></a>